 • My next post will explain the iconography that reveals the name of Hugo van der Goes in Rembrandt’s etching.

 Yesterday, I looked to find paintings by other artists depicting the death of the Virgin Mary and came across this etching with the same title, produced by Rembrandt in 1439.

 Many prints from the engraving are in circulation, owned privately and in museum and gallery collections.
 However, the title is a misnomer.
 The etching doesn’t depict the death of the Virgin.
-She is shown elsewhere in the illustration, on her knees alongside John the Evangelist.
+She is shown elsewhere in the illustration, seated in from of John the Evangelist.

 The etching was a precursor for Rembrandt’s painting that followed some thirty years later: The Return of the Prodigal Son.
 It is the wayward son – once lost, but now found – who rests in the bed with his father’s arm around him.
 Rembrandt is the figure peering through the curtain.
 John is to his right.